AccessibilityIsForEveryone/applications-for-people-with-disabilities/README.md

-# Smart Phone Applications to Help Everyday Life for People with Disabilities
+# Smartphone Applications to Help Everyday Life for People with Disabilities

 ## People with Visual Impairment
 1. **Be My Eyes** - Help from strangers.